lynchaj/nhyodyne/6809PROC/README.md

 ### SCREAM
 This is a quick program that can be put on a ROM to test the 6809 board.
 It will output a continuous stream of "A"s from the UART.
 It does not require the stack to be available and is pretty much the simplest code imaginable. :)

-It assumes that the 6809 board is set for IOPage 03.
+It assumes that the 6809 board is set for IOPage $FE.
-        * remember that bit A15 is inverted on the board so the dip switch is set to $83.
+        * remember that bit A15 is inverted on the board

 If the SBC is the only CPU in the system, ensure that jumpers J1 and J4 are set for 1&2, then burn scream.hex into EPROM.  (note that this monitor does not initialize the UART yet, so this is broken at the moment)

 If the SBC is secondary to a Z80, the scrm.com file can be run from CP/M or the scream.hex file can be loaded from the monitor.
-Ensure that jumpers J1 and J4 are set for 2&3, the 6809 toggle IO address is set for $FF and the 6809 board is set for IOPage 03.
+Ensure that jumpers J1 and J4 are set for 2&3, the 6809 toggle IO address is set for $FE and the 6809 board is set for IOPage $FE.
-        * remember that bit A15 is inverted on the board so the dip switch is set to $83.
+        * remember that bit A15 is inverted on the board

 To run from the MBC Z80 monitor